CTIS membership comprises University of Manchester staff members and current doctoral students engaged in translation studies research.

 Descriptive translation research; literary translation; translation of 19th and 20th century French literature into English; Franco-British relations; memory studies in relation to translation and intercultural communication.

-Translation theory; media translation; corpus-based methodologies; citizen media; medical humanities.
+Translation theory; audiovisual translation; corpus-based methodologies; citizen media; medical humanities.

 Historical research in translation studies; translation in fascist Italy and other fascist regimes; subtitling for the deaf and hard of hearing; subtitler didactics.